ComputationalRadiationPhysics/cracen/README.md

   cmake ..
   make
 ```
-In addition to these executables, the zmq signalingserver must be compiled.
+In addition to these executables, the zmq signaling server must be compiled.
 How this can be done is documented in the ZMQ repository.

 ## Run